Updated: 21st February 2022

 The most recent Audit Committee report may be found here.

-The remuneration committee is chaired by Robert Fenner who is also a non-executive director.
-The Company's chairman can attend committee meetings as an observer.
+The remuneration committee is chaired by Robert Fenner.
+The Company’s chairman can attend committee meetings as an observer.
 The remuneration committee meet not less than once a year and at such other times as required.
-It has responsibility for determining, within the agreed terms of reference, the Company's policy on the remuneration packages of the Company's chief executive, chairman, and the executive directors, the company secretary, senior managers and such other members of the executive management as it is designated to consider.
-The remuneration committee also has responsibility for determining (within the terms of the Company's policy and in consultation with the chairman of the Board and/or the chief executive officer) the total individual remuneration package for each executive director, the company secretary and other designated senior executives (including bonuses, incentive payments and share options or other share awards).
+It has responsibility for determining, within the agreed terms of reference, the Company’s policy on the remuneration packages of the Company’s chief executive, chairman, and the executive directors, the company secretary, senior managers and such other members of the executive management as it is designated to consider.
+The remuneration committee also has responsibility for determining (within the terms of the Company’s policy and in consultation with the chairman of the Board and/or the chief executive officer) the total individual remuneration package for each executive director, the company secretary and other designated senior executives (including bonuses, incentive payments and share options or other share awards).
 The remuneration of non-executive directors will be a matter for the chairman and executive directors of the Board.
 No director or manager is allowed to partake in any discussions as to their own remuneration.
 In addition, the remuneration committee has the responsibility for reviewing the structure, size and composition (including the skills, knowledge and experience) of the Board and giving full consideration to succession planning.

 The most recent Renumeration Committee report may be found here.